maliahavlicek/what2do2day/README.md

 - [aezel](https://stackoverflow.com/users/64266/aezell) for [posting](https://stackoverflow.com/users/64266/aezell) a good way to separate flask filters from run.py
 - [Todd Birchard](https://hackersandslackers.com/flask-blueprints/) For a most useful example about blueprints to make a larger flask application's directory structure manageable
 - [Dan Badar](https://dbader.org/blog/python-send-email)- how to send emails via python and a google account
 - [the G-men](documentation/images/IMG_20190717_213729_096.jpg) A special thanks goes out to my family for allowing me to ignore them for the past two months as I dove deep into unknown waters.
 I hope the new skills I'm gaining from this program can pay for us all to go visit the grandparents again.
+Hawaii or Croatia... tough decisions.